49nord/rust-error-style/RULES.md

 Some patterns present themselves repeatedly and can be addressed in different way; often there is no clear consensus on the best way yet.

-### Q1: How to distinguish between the same error on multiple lines?
+### Q1: How to distinguish between the same error on multiple call-sites?

 Often, the same error variant can occur multiple times in a single function: